 - 1/4 c celery finely diced

 - 1 tbsp flat leaf parsley finely chopped

 - 1 tsp old bay

 - 1/4 tsp lemon pepper

-- Layer the cooked noodles on the bottom of a mixing bowl followed by the shrimp, crab meat, peppers, onion, and celery.
+- Cook the macaroni noodles according to the package directions and drain fully.
+Layer the cooked noodles on the bottom of a mixing bowl followed by the shrimp, crab meat, peppers, onion, and celery.

 - Mix the mayo, capers, pimento, and parsley in a separate bowl.
 Pour mixture over the noddle bowl and combine.
 Sprinkle the top with Old Bay and lemon pepper and mix again.